Saadogasia/Agora-VideoCall/README.md

 - **WebView Integration**: Displays the Agora web application for video conferencing.
 - **Permissions Handling**: Requests camera and audio recording permissions to use the device's hardware for video calls.

-## Permissions

-On Android, the app requests the following permissions:

-- **Camera**: Required to access the camera for video calls.
-- **Audio Recording**: Required to capture audio during calls.

 ## Images